Gizmo44z/CyLR/README.md

  * '-nohash' - Disables the hashing capabilities of exe and dll files in specific directories.
  * '-usr' - specify a directory to collect user related artifacts if they are not stored in the default path (roaming user profiles, mounted VHDX user profiles, etc...).
   * '-av' - Adds additional collection paths of anti-virus logs (not included by default due to potential size).
+  * '-noinet' - Excludes "\inetpub\logs\LogFile" path from default collection in cases of extreme size.
+Independent collection is recommended for Exchange and Web servers.

 ## DEPENDENCIES